GoogleChrome/web.dev/content/accessible/headings-and-landmarks/index.md

 ## Don't skip heading levels

-Developers often skip heading levels to use the browser default styles that closely match their design.
+Developers often skip heading levels to use the browser's default styles that closely match their design.
 This is considered an anti-pattern because it breaks the outline model.